kuomat/STAT-4830-vllm-project/_archive/self_critique/week13.md

 # Week 13 Self-Critique

 ## OBSERVE
-- Read the Week 13 report end-to-end: the narrative is coherent, but some sections feel uneven in depth (e.g., “Technical Approach” is lighter than earlier drafts).
+- The narrative is coherent, but some sections feel uneven in depth.
 - Re-ran front-to-back benchmarks and unit tests: performance numbers hold up, but no coverage for edge cases like empty selections or missing embeddings.
 - Initial questions: Where are the offline ranking metrics?
 How are cold-start users explicitly validated here?